itsamirhn/LinkTrkr/README.md

 ### 🌟 Step 2: Use Inline in Telegram
 1. Open any Telegram chat.
 2. Type: `@LinkTrkrBot [Your URL]`.
-3. Instantly get a shortened, trackable link like this: `https://trkr.amirhn.com/r/eyJ...`
+3. Instantly get a trackable link like this:  `https://trkr.amirhn.com/r/eyJhbG...`

 Example:
 ```